 In the same vein, late February/early March is the optimal time to prune your fruit trees for maximum yield.
-If you don't trust yourself with the loppers, call up Friends of Trees and they will come and give your trees the perfect haircut they deserve.
+If you don't trust yourself with the loppers, call up Branch and Bough Tree Service and Landscape Care and they will come and give your trees the perfect haircut they deserve.
 Whatever you do, stay away from giving them trendy haircuts.
 Trees should never have man buns or undercuts.
-Be careful, though; some fruit trees follow different growth schedules and like to be pruned at other times of year, so check with your local tree care experts before snipping.
+Be careful, though; some fruit trees follow different growth schedules and like to be pruned at other times of the year, so check with your local tree care experts before snipping.
 Don't have any fruit trees?
 There's a saying in the horticulture community: "the best time to plant a tree was 20 years ago.
 The second best time is today."
 Regardless of the type of tree you choose to plant, in addition to reducing greenhouse gases in the atmosphere, trees can prevent wind damage and erosion on your property, saving you money on major renovations and landscaping.
-Click here to save 20% on a street tree!
+Click here to save 10% on tree and shrub maintenance!

 3. Join a CSA

 If you have a black thumb and just don't want to get your hands dirty, join a CSA!
 CSA stands for Community Supported Agriculture and it works by subscribing for a weekly box of fresh produce from a local farm.
 Essentially, you subscribe to the CSA and then the farm uses your payments to grow sustainable produce, which is sent to you in a box that matches your membership dues.
 CSAs are great because you can get all sorts of fantastic local produce and other goods delivered right to your doorstep (or to a nearby pick-up location).
 Another great thing about these boxes is that if the farm grew and harvested a surplus that pay period, you can get some of that surplus in your box!
 Local ingredients taste miles better than store-bought ingredients because a lot of commercial produce is often picked before it's ripe, meaning some fruits and veggies will never fully reach their potential at a store.
-Click here to save $15 off your first box from Full Circle!
+Click here to save $20 off your summer 2018 CSA share from Untiedt's Vegetable Farm!

 4. Use Eco Friendly Cleaners